dogweather/asset_ram/README.md

 RamCache creates the cache key automatically using the view source filename and line number.
 This works for most uses.

 Some of my app's views are an exception, however.
-It's multi-tenant and the views serve content for several sub-domains.
-And so the call to `#cache` allows extra key info to be passed.
+It's **multi-tenant** and the views serve content for many sub-domains.
+To handle this, the call to `#cache` allows extra key info to be passed.
-In my HTML HEAD view, I have a `site` variable for choosing the CSS file for the domain:
+In my HTML `head` view, I already had a `site` variable for choosing the CSS file for the domain.
+So I reuse that as extra cache key info:

 ```ruby
 <%= AssetRam::Helper.cache(key: site) { stylesheet_link_tag("themes/#{site}", media: nil) } %>